cyberintel-labs/insightsnexus/README.md

 * npx tsc
 * node dist/server.js

+# Testing the application
+To start running test files, open command prompt in the main directory and execute either:
+* npm test
+* npm run test:ui

+# Troubleshooting
+If you run into access denied permission errors even when using sudo, run the following:
+* rm -rf ./node_modules; npm i

 # Progress so far
 * Users should be able to create nodes to their desired locations.
 * Edit and delete nodes on screen.